COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 - LLM service responds to requests even if a model is not working anymore.

 #### NFR 6 Quality attribute: Flexibility:
-1. Scalable: The system must be able to scale to handle 500 concurrent users.
+1. The system must be able to scale to handle 500 concurrent users.
-2. Adaptable: Horizontal scaling of the AI Engine, Analytics, and Authentication services independently.

 **Tactic:** Spread the load accross multiple independent services.